List of proposed provinces and territories of Canada: The West Indies Federation

 In a 1952 letter by T. G. Major, a Canadian Trade Commissioner in Trinidad and Tobago, it was stated to the Under Secretary of State for External Affairs that the respective leaders of the British Caribbean could not reach a clear consensus for the exact style of a federal union.
 During a parliamentary conference held in Ottawa, it was also noted though that the colony of British Honduras (now Belize, which held observer status in the West Indies Federation) showed more interest in a union with Canada than with the other British Caribbean colonies.

 Movements inside the United States

 Maine

 Some propose for Maine to secede from the United States and join Canada as a province.
 Maine was briefly held by British forces and part of British North America during the War of 1812.
 It was returned to the United States by the Treaty of Ghent.

 Minnesota

 In the late 2010s, the petitions and discussions have launched what people are calling "Minnexit".
 Although no political party has floated the notion of secession, there is a long-standing history of reconnecting at least part of Minnesota with Canada through Manitoba's southeast attachment, the Northwest Angle.

+Starting in December 2025, the Trump administration's use of ICE in Minnesota during Operation Metro Surge led some Minnesota residents to reexamine their relationship with the US and consider whether Minnesota would be better off as a province.
+One local resident created bumper stickers with the phrase "Minnetoba," following up on his previous letter to the editor of a local newspaper suggesting Minnesota join Confederation.

+In January 2026, in response to the increasing use of violence by ICE and the deaths of three civilians (Renée Good, Alex Pretti, and a third who died in ICE custody), former Minnesota Governor Jesse Ventura stated that he thought that Minnesota should join Canada.
+Ventura stated that he was not joking, insisting "I'm serious about this," and that "It's obvious Trump don't want us.
+It's obvious that he's ready to fracture the whole country for his own folly."
+In his remarks, Ventura referenced the Trump administration's increasingly brash imperialist rhetoric with regards to Canada and other countries, such as Greenland, saying "Instead of Canada becoming the 51st state of America and lose their health care ...
+I'd like to see all of us become Canadians."
+This comes in the wake of remarks by Donald Trump about annexing Canada, insisting he would use "economic force" to annex Canada and make it the "51st state."